Karem1986/Webshop1/PLAN.md

 -Product
-[x] model & migration //Migration files have the model name in plural!!!
+[x] model & migration//Migration files have the model name in plural!!!

 -Category